ultimape/garden/weeds/write-drafts/longform/probiotics/kefir-is-good.md

 ## Choose a Mild Flavor

 Opt for [a plain, unflavored](https://lifewaykefir.com/products/greek-style-plain-whole-milk-kefir/), or [low-fat](https://lifewaykefir.com/products/plain-lowfat-kefir/) kefir to minimize any potential stomach upset.
-Flavored kefirs can contain added sugars and may not be suitable for those with sensitive gut.
+Flavored kefir can contain added sugars and may not be suitable for those with sensitive gut.
 I personally recommend aiming for [an organic full-fat variety](https://lifewaykefir.com/family/organic-kefir/) to maximize the health of the bacteria, but will note that it took a while before my gut could handle it.

 ## Consider Starting with Smaller Amounts